strefethen/factual-python-driver/README.md

 example.py is provided with the driver as a reference.

-To get started import the Factual python driver module and create a Factual object using your OAuth key and secret.
+To get started, import the Factual python driver module and create a Factual object using your OAuth key and secret.

 ````python
 from factual import *